-What happens when the Scheme ends?
+What happens to the furloughed employees when the Scheme ends?

-Currently, the Scheme is due to close on 31 October 2020.
 Once the Scheme ends, the employer will need to decide whether the furloughed employees can return to work.
 If there is no work for them to do, then the employer will probably have no choice but to proceed with redundancies.

-Employers should be aware that HMRC will retain the right to retrospectively audit all aspects of an employer's claim/s made under the Scheme.
+Employers should also be aware that HMRC will retain the right to retrospectively audit all aspects of an employer's claim/s made under the Scheme.
 The Guidance provides that payments will need to be repaid in full to HMRC if it is found that a claim was based on dishonest or inaccurate information.
 Ultimately, HMRC has said that fraudulent claims could result in criminal action.